-- defending free speech from those seeking to silence diverse opinions
+- Defend free speech from those seeking to silence diverse opinions; and